 The UCLA Bruins and the USC Trojans join Oregon in the Hoops Prospects top 15.
 UCLA is a very young team, but the Bruins are loaded with pro potential.
 On paper, the lineup of C Moses Brown, PF Chris Smith, SF Kris Wilkes, SG Jules Bernard, and PG Jaylen Hands is imposing, but the Bruins’ inexperience, poor defense, and lack of strength have been exposed against the likes of Michigan State and North Carolina.
 USC, meanwhile, has a nice blend of youth and experience, led by freshman wing Kevin Porter (14 PPG) and senior big men Bennie Boatwright (17.8 PPG) and Nick Rakocevic (13.8 PPG).
 The Trojans also have three former highly regarded recruits who have yet to live up to their potential in PG Derryck Thorton, SF Shaqquan Aaron, and SG Chuck O’Bannon.
 Thorton and Aaron are currently making solid contributions, but O’Bannon, a sophomore who is currently out with a finger injury, has been a non-factor during his time at Southern Cal.

-Other teams to watch in the PAC-12 are the Washington Huskies, an experienced and athletic club that can cause problems with a Syracuse-like 2-3 matchup zone defense, the Arizona Wildcats, a young but deep team, and the Arizona State Sun Devils, who feature the impressive sharpshooting duo of freshman Lugentz Dort (23 PPG) and sophomore Kimani Lawrence (15.4 PPG), both of whom are making better than 43 percent of their 3-point shots.
+Two other teams to watch in the PAC-12 are the Washington Huskies, an experienced and athletic club that can cause problems with a Syracuse-like 2-3 matchup zone defense, and the Arizona State Sun Devils, who feature the explosive duo of freshman Lugentz Dort (23 PPG) and sophomore Kimani Lawrence (15.4 PPG), both of whom are making better than 43 percent of their 3-point shots.